 OTTAWA, Jan.
 24 /CSRwire/ – Export Development Canada (EDC) today priced its first Green Bond in the principal amount of USD 300 million/.
 Thereby reflecting EDC’s commitment to the environmental aspects of its Corporate Social Responsibility (CSR) principles.

-EDC’s current portfolio of green assets includes loans made to companies who are active in fields of preservation, protection or remediation of air, water, and/or soil, or the mitigation of climate change.
+First off, EDC’s current portfolio of green assets includes loans made to companies who are active in fields of preservation, protection or remediation of air, water, and/or soil, or the mitigation of climate change.

-“EDC’s Green Bond program is an area where the interests of investors and EDC converge, one that we’re looking to develop and grow into a regular part of our funding program,” said Ken Kember, Senior Vice-President, Finance, and Chief Financial Officer.
-“The Green Bond is a nice balance to EDC’s corporate focus on clean technology, an area that will feed new Green Bond issues in years to come.”
+Finally, EDC’s Green Bond program is an area where the interests of investors and EDC converge.
+In conclusion, it’s one that EDC is looking to develop and grow into a regular part of our funding program.
+That came from Ken Kember who Senior Vice-President, Finance, and Chief Financial Officer.
+Most Importantly, the Green Bond is a nice balance to EDC’s corporate focus on clean technology.
+So it seems an area that will feed new Green Bond issues in years to come.

 For more information about EDC’s Green Bond program, visit the SEC’s website.